 Exercise with Total Brain & Body O2

 We offer exercise with enhanced air therapy (sometimes called exercise with oxygen therapy or EWOT) to enhance brain function and energy production.
-The system we use is called Total Brain & Body O2 Therapy.
+The system we use is called Total Brain & Body O2 exercise.

-The basis of the protocol on Total Brain & Body O2 Therapy is to induce O2 deprivation and then once recognized by the software data, flood the body with O2 saturation and take advantage of the vasodilation/saturation by pushing it to as much tissue as possible via exercise (in this case our NordicTrack® Commercial VR21 recumbent bike.
-It facilitates healing by super-saturating nearly all body tissues (especially brain, kidney, liver) plasma and lymph with very high levels of oxygen that permeates the tissues because of the exercise component.
+The basis of the protocol on Total Brain & Body O2 exercise is to induce O2 deprivation and then once recognized by the software data, flood the body with O2 saturation and take advantage of the vasodilation/saturation by pushing it to as much tissue as possible via exercise (in this case our NordicTrack® Commercial VR21 recumbent bike.
+It facilitates healing by super-saturating nearly all body tissues (especially the brain, kidney, liver) plasma and lymph with very high levels of oxygen that permeates the tissues because of the exercise component.

 Neuroplasticity Requires Oxygen

-Total Brain & Body O2 Therapy ensures the maximum amount of oxygen reaches where it is needed the most; to damaged and inflamed tissues and allows them to return to normal aerobic metabolism.
+Total Brain & Body O2 exercise ensures the maximum amount of oxygen reaches where it is needed the most; damaged and inflamed tissues and allows them to return to normal aerobic metabolism.
 Total Brain & Body O2 starts a healing process where the process halted due to poor cellular healing capacity.